When I first started dating, several previously dormant characteristics were dragged (resentfully, very resentfully) to the surface:

 I also learned that the head-butt is, in fact, a great tool for communicating frustration.

-When weather was less forbidding, Monte would accompany me on my many business trips to the river side.
-I would crab-walk through brush and silky mud in search of some new bug species while he trotted upstream, keeping balanced on polished stones, smelling sweet rainbow trout and listening to the evergreens, occasionally gruffly huffing at his reflection.
-He’d wander further and further towards the high hills until I’d momentarily lose sight and, panicked, desperately beckon him back.
+When weather was less forbidding, Monte would accompany me on my business trips to the river side.
+I would crab-walk through brush and silky mud in search of some new bug species while he trotted upstream, keeping balanced on polished stones, smelling sweet rainbow trout and listening to the evergreens.
+He’d wander further and further towards the high hills until I’d momentarily lose sight and, panicked, beckon him back.

 I’d find him some half mile down river inspecting a plum dwarf butterfly bush.
-I’d call out to him; he’d look at me.
-Sometimes it was as though he had never seen me before, as though I were encroaching on something sacred or deeply dangerous, and I'd better get lost.
-I think sometimes the call of the wild was louder than I could be, and he wanted desperately to obey it.
+I’d call out to him, and he’d look at me.
+Sometimes it was as though he had never seen me before, as though I were encroaching on something sacred.
+I think sometimes the call of the wild was louder than I could be, and he wanted desperately to listen.